Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-This table provides a more in-depth explanation of what each field means.
+This table offers a detailed breakdown of the significance of each field.

 | Field name          | Explanation                                                                                   |
 |---------------------|-----------------------------------------------------------------------------------------------|